emacs-mirror/emacs/mps/manual/source/glossary/c.rst

     collector (2)

-        In a :term:`garbage-collected <garbage collection>` system, the part that executes the garbage collection code, which discovers unused :term:`storage` and :term:`reclaims <reclaim>` it.
+        In a :term:`garbage-collected <garbage collection>` system,
+        the part that executes the garbage collection code, which discovers unused :term:`storage` and :term:`reclaims
+        <reclaim>` it.

-        For purposes of describing :term:`incremental garbage collection`, the system is divided into the :term:`mutator` and the *collector*.
+        For purposes of describing :term:`incremental garbage
+        collection`, the system is divided into the :term:`mutator` and the *collector*.
 These can be separate threads of computation, or interleaved within the same thread.

         .. historical::

-            This term is due to Dijkstra et al.
+            This term is due to [DLMSS76]_.

         .. opposite:: :term:`mutator`.

-        .. bibref:: [DLMSS76]_.

     color
     colour

         In a :term:`tri-color marking` scheme, each :term:`node` has a one of three colors: :term:`black`, :term:`white`, or :term:`gray`.
 In a :term:`treadmill`, nodes may also be colored :term:`off-white`.

     commit limit